Inferring stochastic dynamics with growth from cross-sectional data: Results

 Fig.~\ref{fig:fig2}(b) shows in the $(x_0, x_1)$ plane: (i) the vector field $\bm{v}_t$ as a streamplot, and (ii) the \emph{fate probabilities} by colour, obtained from the true and reconstructed dynamics.
 We define the fate probability of a state $(t_i, \bm{x})$ towards an attractor $\mathcal{A}$ as the frequency of sampled trajectories starting from $(t_i, \bm{x})$ that terminate closest to that attractor. (see Section \ref{sec:impl_details} for full experiment details)

 We observe that UPFI recovers vector fields and fate probabilities that almost perfectly resemble the ground truth.
 On the other hand PFI, unable to account for the presence of growth, misattributes the shift in distribution to a spurious drift towards the faster dividing branch.
 On the other hand, fitness-ODE and TIGON++ are able to pinpoint the bifurcation but produce binary fate probabilities since they are deterministic.
 Furthermore, the inferred vector fields are qualitatively different from the ground truth for the same reason.
 DeepRUOT, which in theory models both growth and stochasticity, is unable to recover good dynamics.
 This is potentially owing to instabilities in their training scheme, which involves multiple distinct stages and losses \cite[Algorithm 1]{zhang2024learning} compared to the two-step UPFI approach (Alg.~\ref{alg:upfi}).
 Visualising the true and inferred growth rates (Fig.~\ref{fig:fig2}(c)) we find good agreement.
 Finally in Fig.~\ref{fig:fig2}(d) we show sampled trajectories over time for the true system and each method, and these further illustrate our conclusions from before.
+Because of space constraints, we show sampled trajectories for OTFM and UOTFM in Fig.~\ref{fig:fm_bifurcating} in the Appendix.

-In Table~\ref{tab:bistable} we show numerical evaluation metrics for each method as $d$ varies.
+In Table~\ref{tab:bistable} we show numerical evaluation metrics for each method as $d$ varies; here we also compare to results for OTFM and UOTFM.
 At the level of trajectories, we quantify the \emph{energy distance} \cite{rizzo2016energy} between sampled paths from the ground truth and inferred processes treated as empirical distributions in $L^2([0, 1], \mathbb{R}^d)$.
 At the level of the force, we measure the reconstruction error on $\bm{v}_t$ in terms of the $L^2$ and cosine distances.
-Finally, we report the Pearson correlation between the true and estimated fate probabilities.
-In all cases, we find that UPFI recovers dynamics with high accuracy.
+We also report the Pearson correlation between the true and estimated fate probabilities.
+In all cases, we find that UPFI recovers dynamics with high accuracy, while remaining competitive in terms of runtime, as show in Table~\ref{tab:runtimes}.
+Finally, in Table~\ref{tab:ablations} we also present regularisation ablation experiments which show limited effect of the growth regularisation term $\alpha$.
+We interpret this as the evidence of implicit regularisation stemming from relatively small neural network sizes.